Special Education Program - Required Courses

 ETSP 501 Faith Integration Assessment (1) Required prior to program completion and should be completed in the last semester of the program.
 Includes a required a culminating activity that investigates individual faith growth as assessed through a reflective writing activity. (materials fees)

-ETSP 550 Legal & Ethical Aspects Associated with Students with Disabilities (3) Surveys key legislative and judicial decisions that have shaped the current special education laws and policies.
+ETSP 550 Legal Aspects and Foundations of Special Education (3) Surveys key legislative and judicial decisions that have shaped the current special education laws and policies.
 Understand the laws that must be kept in mind for every professional associated with special education.
 Ethical frameworks will be developed for appropriate decision making around key issues.

 ETSP 551 Characteristics of Students with Disabilities (3) Discusses students who demonstrate patterns of behavior consistent with learning disabilities, mild mental retardation and emotional disorders, and the characteristics of students with hearing, vision and/or physical impairments.
 Survey the range of conditions, which contribute to students being eligible for special education services.
 Presents an overview of